Aditya-prog-git/Aditya-prog-git/README.md

 ### 🧩 Project Summary

-A custom-built full-stack solution for intelligent EV charging, backed by RL and displayed through a **React dashboard**:
+A custom-built full-stack system designed to optimize EV charging behavior based on solar energy availability, battery state, and user constraints — all visualized through a clean **React dashboard**.

 #### 💡 Key Features:
-- 🔆 Prioritizes **solar energy and battery storage** to reduce reliance on grid power
+- 🔆 Prioritizes **solar energy and battery storage**, minimizing grid power usage
-- 🧠 Trained with **Q-Learning** to decide **when and how to charge** each EV
+- 🧠 Uses **Q-Learning (Reinforcement Learning)** to decide **when** and **how** to charge EVs
+- 🧾 Considers real-time factors like:
+  - SoC (State of Charge)
+  - Solar input
+  - Grid cost
+  - Time and plug-in/plug-out schedules
-- 📊 Interactive **React dashboard** for:
+- 📊 Built a responsive **React dashboard** for:
-  - SoC-based user inputs
-  - Charging mode selections (fast/slow)
-  - Live schedule & energy source visualizations
+  - Inputting charging preferences
+  - Viewing solar forecasts and schedules
-  - Cost & efficiency monitoring
+  - Monitoring cost efficiency and source usage

-> 🚗 Inputs: SoC, grid price, solar availability, time, plug-in/out times
-> 🧠 RL model learns to balance cost, energy type, and full charge before departure

 ---

 <p align="center">
-  <i>“Blending AI logic, energy optimization, and UI design into one real-world product.”</i>
+  <i>“Blending AI logic, energy optimization, and UI design into one unified real-world product.”</i>
 </p>

 ---